Inkmortal/LLM_Benchmarking/Dan_Notes/Cline_Instructions.md

    - Memory Bank is the ONLY source of project context

 2. Code Organization
-   - ALL code files MUST stay under 250 lines
+   - ALL code files MUST stay under 200 lines
    - Large files MUST be refactored into smaller components
    - No exceptions to the size limit are allowed
-   - Document refactoring patterns in .clinerules

 3. User Interaction
    - Get explicit approval for technical decisions